 So you’re not left alone to deal with these headaches, either.

 Remember that solid 99.99% uptime average?
-Well, there’s a reason SiteGround doesn’t drop the ball here.
-It would cost them a lot of money.
+Well, there’s a reason SiteGround doesn’t falter here – it would cost them a lot of money.

-Usually, when you dig into a web host’s terms of service, there’s only bad stuff buried in the fine print.
+Often, when you dig into a web host’s terms of service, there’s only bad news buried in the fine print.

-SiteGround surprised us, but in a good way.
-Under their Service Level Agreement, they “guarantee network uptime of 99.9% on annual basis.”
-If they ever dip below that threshold, you’ll get compensated with free months of hosting.
+SiteGround surprised us in a good way.
+Under their Service Level Agreement, they guarantee “network uptime of 99.9% on an annual basis.”
+If they ever dip below that threshold, you will get compensated with free months of hosting.

-Now, there are a few caveats with how it’s calculated.
+Now, there are a few conditions to how the uptime is calculated.
 Any scheduled or emergency maintenance issues are exempt.
-If something you do causes the downtime (like exceed resources, install applications that don’t work, or violate terms), then obviously they’re not on the hook.
-And any major external attacks on their systems could sidestep this policy this, too.
+If something you do causes the downtime (such as exceed resources, install applications that don’t work, or violate terms), then SiteGround does not take responsibility.
+Any major external attacks on their systems could sidestep this policy, too.

 8. 30-Day Money-Back Guarantee

 SiteGround features a full 30-day money-back guarantee on all shared hosting plans.
-Their cloud, VPS, and dedicated hosting plans only come with a 15-day refund for comparison.
+In comparison, their cloud, VPS, and dedicated hosting plans only come with a 15-day refund.

 Like many other hosts, domain name fees and any other “extras” are usually not refunded.
-And this refund policy only applies to brand new customers, too.
+And this refund policy only applies to brand new customers.
 So you can’t get refunds on renewal plans.

 1. Higher Renewal Rates

-SiteGround’s cheapest plan, StartUp, features a low $3.95/month advertised price on their website.
+SiteGround’s cheapest plan, StartUp, features a low $6.99/month advertised price on their website.

-This deal looks a little too good to be true because it kinda is.
-Almost every web host we’ve reviewed to date uses the same ploy.
-They suck you in with a low introductory rate, only to double (or even triple) the cost when it’s time to renew.
+This deal looks a little too good to be true because it is.
+Almost every web host we’ve reviewed to date uses the same trick.
+They catch your attention with a low introductory rate, only to double (or even triple) the price when it’s time to renew.

-The best solution to dealing with this problem is to lock-in the longest term possible (36 months on SiteGround) to take advantage of that low rate for as long as you can.
+The best solution to this is to lock-in the longest term possible (36 months on SiteGround) to take advantage of that low rate for as long as you can.

-SiteGround’s pricing on their lowest plan comes in right around the competition so it seems like a good deal when you first look at it.
+SiteGround’s pricing on their lowest plan is comparable to the competition so it seems like a good deal when you first look at it.